depado/articles/pages/dialogflow.md

 ![random](/assets/dialogflow/random-intent.png)

-Now let's imagine the user says something like "I'm looking for a alcohol-free cocktail with coke in it".
+Now let's imagine the user says something like "I'm looking for an alcohol-free cocktail with coke in it".
 That won't match with our `Random` intent.
 We're going to tell DialogFlow how to parse this so it makes sense to it.
 We'll need to tell it to match "alcohol-free", "cocktail" and "coke" so it can send